Khia

 Khia Shamone Finch (/ˈkaɪə/ KY-ə; ' Chambers; born November 8, 1976) is an American rapper, singer, and record producer.

 She is known for her single, "My Neck, My Back (Lick It)."

 Early life

-Khia was born Khia Shamone Finch Chambers in Philadelphia, Pennsylvania, and was raised in its Germantown neighborhood.
+Khia was born Khia Shamone Chambers in Philadelphia, Pennsylvania, and was raised in its Germantown neighborhood.
 She moved to Tampa, Florida, when she was 11.
 Khia attended Dowdell Middle School and Hillsborough High School.
 She left school sophomore year after she got pregnant.
 In 1991, Khia had her first child, a daughter also named Khia.
 In 1992, she moved to Honolulu, Hawaii, when her father was stationed there and had her second child, a son named Rashawn, while she was living with him.
 Before becoming a rapper, she worked as a bartender at Club XS in Tampa.
-Her mother Carol Belinda Chambers, who was a data-entry specialist, died in 2001.
+Her mother, Carol Belinda Chambers, who was a data-entry specialist, died in 2001.

 Music career

 2000–2002: Thug Misses

 Khia released her debut album, Thug Misses, in 2002 on Dirty Down/Artemis Records as a re-release from the original version by Divine Records.
 The lead single "My Neck, My Back (Lick It)" became a breakthrough single, charting at #42 on the Hot 100 chart and #12 on the Hot Rap Tracks chart.
 MTV News reported that she wrote "My Neck, My Back" in 15 minutes.